trishit-guin/wfcts/project-context.md

 - Consistent page headers with subtitle text
 - Bottom fixed nav with active pill, bold label, and indicator dot
 - No external chart library currently used
+- Signup page intentionally mirrors the Login page styling

 ## Important Constraints
-- No backend API integration yet
-- No persistence for WFCTSContext state slices
-- Industry proof upload is UI-only (filename captured, no storage)
+- Industry proof upload is still metadata-only (filename captured, no file storage)
-- Subject-hours required values are predefined in SubjectHours page map (mock)
+- Subject-hours required values are still defined in a frontend map, not stored in backend yet
+- Public signup only creates TEACHER accounts
+- Credit ledger is still entry-count based rather than hour-weighted
+- Backend seeds demo data only when DB is empty
-- Date display has shared readable formatting utility, but raw ISO is still stored in state
+- Date display uses shared readable formatting utility, but stored values remain raw ISO-like date strings from API serialization

 ## Key Files for Multi-Agent Handoff
 Routing and access: